FAQ ABOUT REGISTRATION

 Can I watch my child in class?

 No. In our experience, we find that students focus better and participate more fully when family members are not in the room.
-If your child is nervous about class, you can reassure them by remaining in our waiting area.
+If your child is nervous about class, you can reassure them by remaining in the building.
 Family members and friends are encouraged to attend the final class, sharing, showcase, or performance.

 What should my child wear to class?

 Students should wear comfortable clothing that they can move in.
 Gym shoes or dance shoes are the preferred footwear (no skirts/dresses, flip flops, crocs, uggs, backless shoes, open-toed sandals, or winter boots).
-During Summer Stage, please bring layers as the temperature in Overture fluctuates.
+Please bring layers as the temperature can fluctuate.

 What should my child bring to class?